Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 - Allow clients to create accounts, login, and logout.
 - Use a hashing algorithm to implement secure password storage.
 - Enable clients to download video game files (represented by PNG files for simplicity) from the Server.
+- Write a detailed report on the assignment.

 ## Tasks
 Ensure to Fork this repository and clone the fork to your local machine.
 Create a new Git branch before starting your work.